Meastro85/dip/readme.md

 - Max Angle Field input:  The maximum angle a split between tissue can be curved for out detection to recognize it.
 (Min 85, max 95)

 - Image axes: allows basic operations on your processed image.
 Buttons are located in the top right.
 (Zooming, panning, showing coords)

+## Compiling and running
+The app is compiled using the Matlab compiler for standalone desktop release. \
+The release in this repo was compiled using a Windows 11 machine on MATLAB R2025a.